certainly1182/PriorChat/README.md

 - Caches join, chat, quit, and death messages.
 ## Installation
 To install the PriorChat plugin, follow these steps:
-1. Download the plugin JAR file from a reputable source.
+1. Download the plugin JAR file from [Modrinth](https://modrinth.com) or the [Releases](https://github.com/certainly1182/PriorChat/releases) page.
-2. Place the JAR file in the plugins folder of your Bukkit/Spigot server.
+2. Place the JAR file in the plugins folder of your Paper (or Paper fork) server.
 3. Start the server and verify that the plugin loaded successfully.
 ## Configuration
 The plugin can be configured via the `config.yml` file located in `plugins/PriorChat`.